 What kinds of foods are eaten on Purim?

-Mishloach manot (“sending of portions”) are packages of treats and goodies sent to friends and family on Purim.
+Mishloach manot (“sending of portions”) are gifts of food, treats, and goodies that Jewish communities send to friends and family on Purim.
 It is traditional to have a jovial feast, or Seudat Purim, in the evening of the holiday.
 Drinking alcohol is mandatory on Purim, and in fact, the requirement in the Talmud goes so far as to instruct that one should get so drunk that they can’t tell the difference between the phrases Arur Haman (“cursed is Haman”) and Baruch Mordechai (“blessed is Mordecai”).
 Traditional foods include Oznei Haman or Hamentaschen (“ears of Haman”), a triangular cookie usually filled with different flavors of jam or a poppy seed filling known as “mohn”, which is supposed to represent either Haman’s ears or his three-cornered hat.
 Another triangular shaped food that is customary to eat are kreplach, small dumplings usually filled with meat, mashed potatoes, or other fillings.
 Other traditional foods are dishes made with beans, a reminder of what Esther ate in the king’s palace in order to avoid eating non-kosher foods.
 Because of this Esther/ legume tradition, Purim is often celebrated with a vegetarian meal.
 For Purim recipe ideas, click here.

 What is the proper greeting for Purim?